DavidePrati99/Smart-Cities-project-on-Milan-sustainability-and-air-quality/README.md

 could be recorded by a station in the Darsena area, and the improvement in air quality that would result from the creation of a new park at Scalo Farini, as an example to show that our model can be used for such tasks of prediction and impact assessment.

+The Notebooks are organized as follows:
+-  1- data exploration and preparation: preliminary data analysis, including filtering, integration, and management of geospatial data formats
+-  2- data augmentation for natural data: conversion of geospatial data of green areas into points, following the logic indicated in the report
+-  3- data augmentation for buildings: the same but for the buildings
+-  4- ML: Machine Learning approaches to achieve the predetermined goals
+-  5- Graphs for the report

+All further information are available in the report